Skip to content

 2. Composability: Build complex layouts from simple, reusable containers

-3. Consistency: Use theme tokens for unified appearance
+3. Consistency: Use style tokens for unified appearance

 4. Simplicity: Minimal syntax with maximum expressiveness